Why should I learn this stuff?

 ON o.CustomerID = c.CustomerID

-GROUP BY c.CustomerID
+GROUP BY c.CustomerID Highlight and Execute

 --Let's get a count of orders by customer by year